Respiratory therapist: Extra-corporeal membrane oxygenation

 Extracorporeal membrane oxygenation (ECMO) is a modified cardiopulmonary bypass technique used for the treatment of life-threatening cardiac or respiratory failure.
-An ECMO Clinical Specialist is a technical specialist trained to manage the ECMO system including blood pump, tubing, artificial oxygenator, and related equipment.
+An ECMO clinical specialist is a technical specialist trained to manage the ECMO system, including blood pump, tubing, artificial oxygenator, and related equipment.

-The ECMO Specialist is also responsible for the clinical needs of the patient on ECMO which may include bedside management of oxygenation and carbon dioxide removal, maintenance of normal acid-base balance, administration of medications, blood and blood products, and maintenance of appropriate anticoagulation therapies for the blood.
-This ECMO Clinical Specialist may be the bedside critical care nurse specifically trained in ECMO patient and circuit management, or the ECMO system may be primarily managed by a registered respiratory therapist, or physicians with training as ECMO clinical specialists.
+The ECMO specialist is also responsible for the clinical needs of the patient on ECMO, which may include bedside management of oxygenation and carbon dioxide removal, maintenance of normal acid-base balance, administration of medications, blood and blood products, and maintenance of appropriate anticoagulation therapies for the blood.
+This ECMO clinical specialist may be the bedside critical care nurse specifically trained in ECMO patient and circuit management, or the ECMO system may be primarily managed by a registered respiratory therapist, or physicians with training as ECMO clinical specialists.

-Neonatal & pediatric intensive care
+Neonatal and pediatric intensive care

 Much like adult intensivist respiratory therapists, neonatal and pediatric specialists deal primarily with managing life support for the pediatric or neonatal patient.
 Pediatric respiratory therapists are trained extensively in antenatal and intrapartum patients and family.
 In the United States a specialist certification exists and is awarded by the National Board for Respiratory Care.
-Available to respiratory therapists holding certification as a certified respiratory therapist or registered respiratory therapist however the registered respiratory therapist is preferred by most institutions.
+This is available to respiratory therapists holding certification as a certified respiratory therapist or registered respiratory therapist, but the registered respiratory therapist is preferred by most institutions.